jstott/kendo-breeze-knockout/README.md

         }

 ## Run the SPA Sample
-The SPA sample uses the BreezeJS, KnockoutJS, DurandalJS, EnityFramework, and the Northwind db  - all direct from the HotTowel template (less the db and context/model classes).
+The [SPA sample][spa] (live) uses the BreezeJS, KnockoutJS, DurandalJS, EnityFramework, and the Northwind db  - all direct from the HotTowel template (less the db and context/model classes).

-Build the HotTowel solution, run, then click one of the 'Grid' tabs.
+To use locally, build the HotTowel solution, run, then click one of the 'Grid' tabs.
 The each grid will databind with the Northwind/Products data via Knockout, Breeze, and this extension.
 Paging, Sorting, and Filtering are all enabled.
 Watch the browser developer tools network log to see the specific query requests

+### Build
+If you haven't used [Grunt][grunt] before, be sure to check out the [Getting Started guide][grunt-start], as it explains how to create a Gruntfile as well as install and use Grunt plugins.
+Once you're familiar with that process, you may install everything required with `npm install`

+To build, run: `grunt build`  from the command line.

 ### Not Addressed
 Create, Update, and Delete are not addressed at this time.